AFatNiBBa/font-class/package/icon/readMe.md

 # solid-fa6-pro
-Fontawesome 6 Pro components for solid-js
+Font Awesome 6.4 Pro components for solid-js

 ## Objective
-This package aims to provide a customizable component for each SVG in Font Awesome 6 Pro for free, but with some peculiarities:
+This package aims to provide a customizable component for each SVG in Font Awesome 6.4 Pro for free, but with some peculiarities:
 - **Non global**: There are no global classes like "fad", "fa-circle-xmark", etc...
 - **Actual SVGs**: It doesn't use a font, what you're going to include in your program are actual SVGs
 - **Completely tree shakable**: You can import each icon separately, in fact you actually can't do otherwise since there are A LOT of icons